zjryan/e8vm/readme.md

 ## TODOs

 - Improve code reading website
-- Complete consts
+- Complete consts in asm8
+- Clean up the symbol linking in asm8 a little bit
-- Package building system
+- Package building system that tracks timestamps
-- More tests
+- More tests; a lot more
 - Online filesystem and online editing
-- Linking github
+- Code formatter